narenmb-10/Financial-Website/README.md

-# Financial Web Application for Kavad Finance Company
+# Financial Web Application for a Finance Company

 This repository contains the code for a financial web application developed for a Finance Company.
 The application is built using HTML, CSS, and PHP for the database backend.
 It provides a seamless user experience for managing financial data and services.